com-480-data-visualization/project-2023-dunkdata/milestone2.md

 # Milestone 2

 ## Introduction
-This project aims to create visualisations to unveil new insights into the NBA.
-The three main themes we explore are: player performance, team performance and player movement.
+Being such a hugely popular sports league with millions of fans around the world, there are inevitably many narratives and player/team reputations which commonly pop up in NBA discourse.
+Whilst many of these narratives are backed by statistics, others are often strongly influenced by recency bias or fueled by factors such as the general likeability of a team/player.
+By exploring three main themes surrounding NBA discourse - namely player performance, team performance and player movement - we aim to create visualisations to verify whether or not some of these common narratives are actually true.
 Below we describe the core visualisations for each of these themes.

 ## Sketches of the Proposed Visualisations